 Sometimes you have to Change Plans to reach your Goals

-I have found that sometimes it is necessary to change plans in order to meet my goals.
+I have found that sometimes it is necessary to change plans in order to reach my goal.
 In fact all my goals seem to have been arrived at using a different path then I originally anticipated.
-This is not such a bad thing because if life was too predictable it would get boring fast.
-The trick is to stay adaptable and be able to tell the difference between a change of plan that is needed and one that is just an excuse to give up.
-The ability to tell between these two reasons is important because otherwise I could end up spending a long time on the wrong path or never reach the goal because I kept changing direction.
+This is not always such a bad thing because if life were too predictable it would become boring fast.
+The trick is to stay adaptable and be able to tell the difference between a change of plan that is required and one that is just an excuse to give up.
+The ability to tell between these two motives for change is important because otherwise I could end up spending a long time on the wrong path or never reach the goal because I keep changing direction.

 I’m also a wheelchair user, and have had similar experiences with dogs.
 The solution I have found is to carry a shanghai (thai slingshot).
 Never have to actually fire it, dogs here know (from experience?) what it is, and become quite respectful if it is aimed at them.
 Funny, that!